NiGitaMyrGit/vis_assignment1/README.md

   - the distance between the target image's histogram and all other histograms is calculated by using the Bhattacharyya distance.
 This ditance
 - Finds the five images which are most simlar to the target image
   - Saves a CSV file to the folder called ```out```, showing the five most similar images and the distance metric:

-### 2.2 Objective

-This assignment is designed to test the ability to:

-1. Working with larger datasets of images
-2. Extract structured information from image data using ```OpenCV```
-3. Quantaitively compare images based on these features, performing *distant viewing*

-## 3. Methods
-This assignment is using ```OpenCV``` to design a simple image search algorithm.

 ## 4. Usage
 ### 4.1 extract data